yegor256/blog/_drafts/reflection.md

 that this very mechanism of discovering objects and _automatically_ wiring them together is an anti-pattern.
-I've also [said earlier]({% pst 2016/apr/2016-04-12-java-annotations-are-evil %}) that annotations are also an anti-pattern.
+I've also [said earlier]({% pst 2016/apr/2016-04-12-java-annotations-are-evil %}) that annotations are an anti-pattern.
-Neither dependency injection containers, not auto-wiring, nor annotations would not exist if there would be no reflection.
+Neither dependency injection containers, not auto-wiring, nor annotations would exist if there was no reflection.
 Life would be much better and Java/OOP much cleaner.

-The users of annotated objects/classes are coupled with them, while this coupling is _hidden_.
+The clients of annotated objects/classes are coupled with them, and this coupling is _hidden_.
 An annotated object can change its interface or modify annotations and the code will compile just fine.
-The problem will surface only later in runtime, when the expectations of other objects won't be satisfied.
+The problem will surface only later at runtime, when the expectations of other objects won't be satisfied.

 ## Serialization